SystemsApproach/ops/lifecycle.rst

 of the pipeline.
 One might naturally ask what about the Production PODs; how do we continue to test the software after it is running in production?
-That happens, of course, but we tend to call it Monitoring & Logging rather than testing.
+That happens, of course, but we tend to call it Monitoring & Logging (and subsequent diagnostics) rather than testing.
 This is the subject of Chapter 6.

 We will explore each of the stages in :numref:`Figure %s
 <fig-pipeline>` in more detail in the sections that follow, but